Timeline: The Voting Rights Act (VRA)

 - 1975: Extended protections to language minority groups.

-- 1982: Made Section 2 permanent and eased burden to prove discrimination.
+- 1982: Made Section 2 permanent and eased the burden to prove discrimination.

 - 1992: Added provisions for voting assistance and bilingual requirements.